 You are not alone.
 Hair loss in women is becoming increasingly common.
 More than 50% of women will experience hair loss at some point in their lifetime1.
 Yes, you read that correctly, more than HALF!
 This makes female hair loss just as common as having sensitive skin2 or wearing glasses3 so you’re certainly not alone.

 There are two periods in a woman's life when hair loss is known to be very common, during/following menopause and following childbirth.
 Review the various causes of hair loss by following the links below:

 Hereditary Hair Loss in Women

-Hereditary hair loss, also known as androgenetic alopecia, is the most common cause of hair loss4 in women.
+Hereditary hair loss, also known as androgenic alopecia, is the most common cause of hair loss4 in women.
 Hair growth is cyclical, passing through three main stages:

 Each individual hair may endure on the scalp for three to seven years before entering the catagen phase for around two weeks and then the telogen phase which can last for a few months.
 It is during this final stage that hair begins to sit higher on the scalp and can be pulled out with very little effort such as when brushing or washing your hair.
 After the hair has been shed, a new one will take its place and begin to grow.
 In the case of hereditary hair loss, this cycle becomes a lot quicker and it may only take months for a new hair to be shed, or in some cases a new hair may not replace the recently shed hair at all.